Herder Memorial Trophy: The Herder family

-William James Herder (1849–1922), born in Old Perlican, was the founder of Newfoundland's first daily newspaper, The Evening Telegram.
-Ralph, one of William's seven sons, became publisher of the Telegram after the death of Augustus (Gus), who was the fifth brother to pass away.
+The Herders were a very prominent family in St. John's, Newfoundland and Labrador.
+William James Herder, born in Old Perlican, was the founder of Newfoundland's first daily newspaper, The Evening Telegram.
+Ralph, one of William's seven sons, became publisher of the Telegram in 1934 after the death of Augustus (Gus), who was the fifth brother to pass away.

-Ralph donated the Herder Trophy on behalf of the Herder Family as a memorial to his five late brothers (Douglas, Arthur, Hubert, Herbert Augustus (Gus) and William Jr.).
-Later the names of Ralph (d.1955), his youngest brother James (d.1970) and Ralph's son Stephen (d.1993) were added to the trophy.
+Ralph donated the Trophy on behalf of the Herder Family as a memorial to his five late brothers (Douglas, Arthur, Hubert, Herbert Augustus (Gus) and William Jr.).
+Later the names of Ralph, his youngest brother James, and Ralph's son Stephen were added to the trophy.

-The Herder is now a memorial to the following Herder family members:
+The trophy is now a memorial to the following Herder family members: